harmonica-project/sc-archi-gen/README.md

 ## Requirements

-- truffle (currently used here : 5.0.5)
+- truffle (currently used here: 5.0.5)
-- node.js (currently used here : 10.16.3)
+- node.js (currently used here: 10.16.3)
-- npm (currently used here : 6.9.0)
+- npm (currently used here: 6.9.0)
 - solidity (installed version should be 0.5.0 or higher)
-- ganache-cli (currently used here : 6.7.0)
+- web3 (currently used here: 1.2.2)

-## How to setup the private Ethereum blockchain for the benchmarks
+## How to setup the project before running the benchmark

 First, you need to provide username, password and IP of every node which will be used.
 To do that, create a file named ip_list.json in the main directory, made of login information :